 Prerequisites: ELE207

 Introduction to different types of conventional power plants for generation of power.
-Operating principles of steam power plants, hydroelectric power plants, hydro turbines, hydro generators, gas-turbine plant, gas-power plant and combined-cycle gas-power plant.
+Operating principles of steam power plant, nuclear power plant, gas-power plant and combined-cycle gas-power plant.
 Comparison of different transmission line insulators.
 String efficiency and its improvement.
 Calculations for sag and tension in designing a transmission line.
 Classification and comparison of underground cables.
+Introduction to power distribution systems as well as power distribution and measurement equipment.
+Students will also learn about designing a power distribution system.

 Introduction to renewable energy sources.
-Electrical characteristics and performance evaluation of PV cells, modules, panels and arrays.
+Electrical characteristics and performance evaluation of PV cells, modules, panels, and arrays.
 Optimization of PV arrays.
 Design of a stand-alone PV system with battery storage.
-Wind energy conversion systems, sizing and site matching.
+Wind energy conversion systems, sizing, and site matching.
 Hydro generation and types of hydropower turbines.
-Solar thermal and ocean thermal energy conversion.
+Site selection and feasibility of a potential hydro power site.
+Solar thermal energy conversion systems.
+Ocean thermal energy conversion.
 Tidal energy, wave power generation, geothermal and biomass energy systems.
-Types of energy storage systems.
+Types of energy storage systems and their applications.

 Basic concept of electric power grid.
 Types and equipment at grid stations.
 Grid station automation.
 Fundamental concepts of power grid integration on microgrids of renewable energy sources.
+Microgrids role in improving reliability and resiliency of the grid as well as promoting clean energy.
 Modeling converters in microgrids.
-Smart meters and monitoring systems.
+Smart meters and monitoring systems and smart meters applications in improving grid performance.
 Design of PV microgrid generating station.
 Microgrid wind energy systems.

 Prerequisite: ELE463